Steeped in spycraft, cybersecurity firm Darktrace rockets on London debut | Business

 Steeped in spycraft, cybersecurity firm Darktrace rockets on London debut

-Darktrace uses AI to understand IT networks and then detect attacks by identifying unusual behaviour from within.
-Its advisory board includes a former director general of the British security service, Jonathan Evans, an ex-CIA chief information officer, Alan Wade, and former UK interior minister Amber Rudd.
+Darktrace uses AI to understand IT networks and then detect attacks by identifying unusual behavior from within.
+Its advisory board includes a former director-general of the British security service, Jonathan Evans, an ex-CIA chief information officer, Alan Wade, and former UK interior minister Amber Rudd.
 "Today is just the beginning," Chief Executive Poppy Gustafsson said.

 He is also waiting for the verdict of a multi-billion dollar civil claim by HP at London's High Court.
-Darktrace detailed the risks related to Lynch in its registration documents, including potential liability in relation to allegations of money laundering made by U.S. prosecutors, although the company said the risk of the latter was low.
+Darktrace detailed the risks related to Lynch in its registration documents, including potential liability about allegations of money laundering made by U.S. prosecutors, although the company said the risk of the latter was low.

 Lynch denies all the allegations in the cases.
 He declined to comment on Darktrace.
 LYNCH CONNECTION

 Darktrace's Gustafsson, who like many of the senior management team previously worked at Autonomy, said investor sentiment was not affected by the Lynch association.
-"Ultimately whilst Mike is a visionary technologists and was an early investor in Darktrace, he's not involved in the day to day running of the business," she told Reuters this month.
+"Ultimately whilst Mike is a visionary technologist and was an early investor in Darktrace, he's not involved in the day-to-day running of the business," she told Reuters this month.

 The Lynch connection was, though, enough to deter top-tier U.S. banks from pitching for roles on the IPO, sources have previously told Reuters.
 UBS was originally appointed as a global coordinator but then stepped down over compliance concerns related to the Autonomy saga, another separate source confirmed to Reuters.
 UBS did not respond to a request for comment, while Gustafsson said UBS had their own issues, without elaborating.